-- Level 3 discipline offenses are serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property and other acts of serious misconduct. - Students must be referred to an administrator.
-Administrators will notify the appropriate Leadership and Learning Assistant Superintendent, Student Support and the Cobb County School District Department of Public Safety (Public Safety), as well as other law enforcement agencies as deemed appropriate.
+- a.
+Levels 3, 4, and 5 discipline offenses are serious acts of misconduct including, but not limited to, repeated misbehaviors of a similar nature, serious disruptions of the school environment, threats to health, safety, or property and other acts of serious misconduct. b.
+Students must be referred to an administrator.
+Administrators will notify the appropriate level assistant superintendent, Student Support and the Cobb County School District Police Department (CCSDPD), as well as other law enforcement agencies as deemed appropriate.
 Consequences range from out-of-school suspension to permanent expulsion.
 Consequences for middle school and high school students may also include referral to apply to the Alternative Education Program (AEP).
-All students accepted in the District's AEP will be on contract, which will include behavior and attendance objectives. - NOTE: Any misconduct that threatens the health, safety, or well-being of others may result in immediate suspension of the student from the school and/or school-sponsored activities for up to ten (10) school days, pending disciplinary investigation of the allegations. - NOTE: Middle schools and high schools may recommend that a student be considered eligible to apply to attend the AEP during his/her long-term suspension/expulsion.
-Upon this recommendation or a eligible to apply to attend the AEP during his/her long-term suspension/expulsion.
-Upon this recommendation or a decision of the District Hearing Officer/Panel, expelled/long-term suspended students may attend AEP pursuant to a contract.
-If the student violates the terms of the contract, he/she may forfeit the opportunity to attend the AEP during the remainder of his/her expulsion or long-term suspension, pursuant to the Order of the Hearing Officer/Panel and/or the terms of the contract.
+All students accepted in the District's AEP will be on contract, which will include behavior and attendance objectives. - c.
+Any misconduct that threatens the health, safety, or well-being of others may result in immediate suspension of the student from the school and/or school-sponsored activities for up to ten (10) school days, pending disciplinary investigation of the allegations. - d.
+Middle schools and high schools may recommend that a student be considered eligible to apply to attend the AEP during his/her long-term suspension/expulsion.
+Upon this recommendation or a decision of the District Hearing Officer/Panel, long-term suspended/ expelled students may attend AEP pursuant to a contract.
+If the student violates the terms of the contract, he/she may forfeit the opportunity to attend the AEP during the remainder of his/her long-term suspension or expulsion, pursuant to the Order of the Hearing Officer/Panel and/or the terms of the contract.
 The student may appeal his/her dismissal from the AEP to the District administrator for the supervision of the AEP.
-The student may also receive further discipline, in addition to the reinstatement of his/her expulsion or long-term suspension.
+The student may also receive further discipline, in addition to the reinstatement of his/her long-term suspension or expulsion. - e.
+Level 3 consequences range from a minimum of ten (10) days of Out-of-School Suspension (OSS) to a maximum of ten (10) days OSS with a recommendation for long-term suspension for the remainder of the current semester. - f.
+Level 4 consequences include ten (10) days OSS with a recommendation for expulsion for the remainder of the current semester and for one additional semester. - g.
+Level 5 consequences include ten (10) days OSS with a recommendation for expulsion for the remainder of the current semester and for two additional semesters.
+Based on the severity of the behavior, student's previous discipline history, and other relevant factors, permanent expulsion may be recommended with approval of the appropriate level assistant superintendent.

-D. Removing Disruptive Students from the Classroom:
+C. Removing Disruptive Students from the Classroom:

-- The Superintendent and Principals shall, and do, fully support the authority of every teacher in his/her school(s) to remove a disruptive student from his/her class pursuant to O.C.G.A. § 20-2-738.
-This code applies to a student who repeatedly or substantially interferes with the teacher's ability to communicate effectively with students in the class or with the student's classmates' ability to learn where the student's behavior is in violation of the District Student Code of Conduct. - The teacher shall follow his/her school's administrative referral guidelines and, when necessary, the procedures outlined in Administrative Rule JDF-R (Teacher Authority to Remove Students from Classroom).
+1. The Superintendent and principals shall, and do, fully support the authority of every teacher in his/her school(s) to remove a disruptive student from his/her class pursuant to O.C.G.A. § 20-2-738.
+This code applies to a student who repeatedly or substantially interferes with the teacher's ability to communicate effectively with students in the class or with the student's classmates' ability to learn where the student's behavior is in violation of the District Student Code of Conduct.

+2. The teacher shall follow his/her school's administrative referral guidelines and, when necessary, the procedures outlined in Administrative Rule JDF-R (Teacher Authority to Remove Students from Classroom).

-E. Student Enrollment/Conduct Relative to Georgia Driver's Licenses:
+D. Student Enrollment/Conduct Relative to Georgia Driver's Licenses: